AlexandreBourdeaudhui/shuffle/README.md

 - `$ netlify init` and follow instructions
 - `$ netlify dev --live`
 - Follow the Slack steps below
+- Create an `.env` file and fill it with the properties of the `.env.example` file.

 #### ⚡️ Build